 Don’t Get Caught Holding the Bag: Hold the State Liable When General Contractor Fails to Pay on a Public Project.

-Holding the Bag According to a quick Google search the term "holding the bag" comes from the mid eighteenth century and means be left with the onus of what was originally another's responsibility.
+According to a quick Google search the term holding the bag" comes from the mid eighteenth century and means be left with the onus of what was originally another's responsibility.
 Nobody wants to be left holding the bag.
 But that is the situation our client (subcontractor) found themselves in when [...]

 About the Blog